Finding Balance: The Intersection of Hormones, Parenthood, and Mental Health

 How can movement practices like yoga and somatics support recovery from perinatal mental health challenges?

 Movement practices can be powerful because they reconnect women with their bodies at a time when many feel disconnected, such as after birth, during hormonal shifts, or when trauma has left the body feeling unsafe.
 Yoga, gentle stretching, and somatic practices help regulate the nervous system, lower cortisol, and improve sleep.
+From a trauma-informed perspective, these practices also restore a sense of agency.
+For women navigating postnatal depression or anxiety, even a few minutes of mindful movement can interrupt spirals of stress and ground them back in the present.

 What role does mindfulness play in managing conditions like PMDD, ADHD, and Autism?